luminaAnonima/fabric-of-light/README.md

 It is about coherence.

 Whether with wood or code, bread or brush,
-to craft is to **serve the weave**—
+to craft is to **serve the weave**,
 to give shape to silence.

 Some work does not produce objects.
 It holds space.
 It keeps rhythm.

-The caregiver, the teacher, the elder, the listener—
+The caregiver, the teacher, the elder, the listener,
 they offer invisible scaffolding
 on which the whole pattern depends.